checkout-page/checkoutpage-api-sdk/examples/js/README.md

 ## Getting Your API Key

-1. Log in to your CheckoutPage dashboard at https://app.checkoutpage.com
+1. Log in to your Checkout Page dashboard at https://checkoutpage.com
 2. Navigate to Settings > API Keys
 3. Create a new API key or copy an existing one